SergejsP84/LearningGIT_SP84/README.md

 # LearningGIT_SP84
-Created by Sergejs Ponomarenko for the purposes of GIT studies at Tel-Ran I have amended this file!
+Created by Sergejs Ponomarenko for the purposes of GIT studies at Tel-Ran.

+I have amended this file!